Managed and Unmanaged Threading in Windows

 Managed objects that are exposed to COM behave as if they had aggregated the free-threaded marshaler.
 In other words, they can be called from any COM apartment in a free-threaded manner.
-The only managed objects that do not exhibit this free-threaded behavior are those objects that derive from ServicedComponent.
+The only managed objects that do not exhibit this free-threaded behavior are those objects that derive from ServicedComponent or StandardOleMarshalObject.

 In the managed world, there is no support for the SynchronizationAttribute unless you use contexts and context-bound managed instances.
 If you are using EnterpriseServices, then your object must derive from ServicedComponent (which is itself derived from ContextBoundObject).

 When managed code calls out to COM objects, it always follows COM rules.
 In other words, it calls through COM apartment proxies and COM+ 1.0 context wrappers as dictated by OLE32.